Banashri/disaster-tweet-analysis/README.md

-# disaster-tweet-analysis
+# Topic Modeling of tweets related to disasters

-Topic Modeling on tweets related to disaster
+The repository demonstrates my work related to tweet analysis and topic modeling.

 ## License
 Licensed under the MIT license